skeeto/skeeto.github.com/_posts/2016-09-05-Inspecting-C-s-qsort-Through-Animation.markdown

 Sorted in **307 frames**. glibc prefers to use mergesort, which, unlike quicksort, isn't an in-place algorithm, so it has to allocate memory.
-That allocation could fail for huge arrays, and, since qsort() can't fail, it uses an in-place quicksort as a backup.
-You can see the mergesort in action: changes are made that we cannot see until later, when they're copied back into the original array.
+That allocation could fail for huge arrays, and, since qsort() can't fail, it uses quicksort as a backup.
+You can really see the mergesort in action: changes are made that we cannot see until later, when it's copied back into the original array.

 ### diet